 Spicy Sichuan Sauce

-In a medium-size saucepan, heat the canola oil over medium heat.
+Heat the oil.
+In a medium-sized saucepan, heat the oil over medium heat.
 After about 1 minute, dip the handle of a wooden spoon or spatula into the oil.
 If it starts bubbling around the handle, the oil is hot enough.

+Stir in the remaining ingredients.
 Transfer the chili oil to a small bowl.
-Stir in the soy sauce, toasted sesame paste, white rice vinegar, soybean paste, coconut sugar, and minced garlic.
-Mix to combine.
-Reserve one tablespoon of the sauce and divide the rest into 4 serving bowls, set aside.
+Stir in the soy sauce, toasted sesame paste, white rice vinegar, sugar, soybean paste (if using), five-spice powder, and minced garlic.
+Mix to combine and set the sauce aside.

 Tempeh Scramble

+Scramble the tempeh.
 Using your hands, scramble the tempeh into small pieces.
-You can also use a food processor if you prefer and pulse a few times until roughly chopped.
-Add the tempeh to the bowl and stir to coat.
-Let marinate at least 30 minutes.
+You can also use a food processor if you prefer, and pulse a few times until roughly chopped.
+Transfer the scrambled tempeh to a bowl.

-While the noodles are cooking, heat a large skillet over medium heat.
-Once hot, add the marinated tempeh and cook for 3-5 minutes.
-Stir in the reserved Sichuan sauce and stir to coat the tempeh with the sauce.
+Sauté the tempeh.
+While the noodles are cooking, heat a large non-stick skillet over medium heat.
+Once hot, add the marinated tempeh and sauté for 3-5 minutes.
+Remove from the heat.

-Noodles will keep for up to 2 days in the refrigerator and can be eaten cold.
+The sauce will keep for up to 2 weeks in the refrigerator, and the tempeh for up to 3 days.

 Notes